yofriendfromschool1/ai-detector-bypassers-and-school-cheating2/README.md

 ### 🏆 Prompt 9 (The Ultimate Prompt)

 > Use high burstiness and high perplexity.
 Don't be too repetitive.
 Don't use em dashes or en dashes.
 Write more human-like.
 Don't use unnecessary words and phrases.
 Don't use wording or big words that only a person in college or a writer would know.
 You can use professional writers like Mark Twain, Hemingway, and Shakespeare (or any more writers) as an example for your writing style **BUT DO NOT MENTION THEM**.
-Make it have 0% in AI detectors like ZeroGPT, GPTZero, Originality.ai, CopyLeaks, and TurnItIn.
+Make it have 0% in AI detectors like ZeroGPT, GPTZero, Originality.ai, CopyLeaks, TurnItIn.
+And Non-AI detectors, models like Claude or ChatGPT or Gemini if pasted into there it won't detect it as AI.
 >
 > *(Best used with unpopular but high-quality latest AI models like Claude or GLM.
 Ask research AI like Perplexity, Grok, or an unbiased AI which model to use — you can even ask for a prompt for it.)*